Kristopher-Ray/polaris-us.org/content/focus/russia.md

 ---
+visible: true
+weight: 3
 title: Standing Up To Russia
+slug: russia
 summary: After years of talk, Biden has failed to deter Putin's invasion of Ukraine.
 Instead, behind the scenes he has given concessions to Russia.
 So much for standing up to tyranny.
+section_img: /img/focus/putin.webp
+btn_label: Find out how to help stop the spread of tyranny abroad →
 image: /img/focus/img_standing-up-to-russia.jpg
-section_img: /img/focus/putin.webp
-btn_label: Read about how to help stop the spread of tyranny abroad →
-memorandums: "russia"
+memorandums: russia
-accordions: "russia"
+accordions: russia
-updates: "russia"
-slug: russia
+updates: russia
-weight: 3
-visible: true
 ---